-I provide creative services, content, and products for small + medium-sized companies and 501(c)(3)s.
+I provide content design, creative services, and production services for businesses, publishers and nonprofits.

 My work as an intelligent stranger starts with an invitation to enter somebody else's space, where I observe and ask questions until I can make sense of what I'm seeing and hearing.

 Then I report what I find and make recommendations for solving problems and seizing opportunities.

 telling the truth to the limits of my ability

 Because soft skills are very hard for many leaders, it’s good to know there’s an Intelligent Stranger available for lunches, phone calls, venting, spitballing, mediation, crisis response, networking, special projects, brainstorming and blue sky mining.
 Honestly, it’s not always easy to know how to charge for some of these services.
 It usually works out.